danielabar/meblog/src/markdown/old-ruby-new-mac.md

 The first thing that's needed is to build the Docker image.
 When doing so, we need to select a base image from which to get started.
 I'm using a [CircleCI Ruby image](https://hub.docker.com/r/circleci/ruby) as it comes with common dev tooling and a non-root user named `circleci`.
 Here is the Dockerfile that uses the Ruby 2.3.3.

-To use it, place the following in the root of your project, replace `2.3.3` with your Ruby version, and `myapp` with your app name:
+To use it, place the following file named `Dockerfile` in the root of your project.
+Replace `2.3.3` with your Ruby version, and `myapp` with your app name:

 ```Dockerfile
 FROM circleci/ruby:2.3.3